Lanxi-Ada/Search_Galaxies-by-HTC/README.md

 # Search Galaxies though High-throughput computing

+Try to find a new gravitationally-lensed Lyman-break galaxy for UW astronomer Christy Tremonti.
+If we have a target spectrum of an astronomical object, a noisy version of the target, a shifted version of the target, and an unrelated spectrum.
+We want to find the second and third spectra from among many others.
+Our job is to find those spectra most like cB58 using Andrew Pontzen's movie of a simulated redshifted spectrum developing as light from a quasar passes through gas clouds and a galaxy.

 This is a full-scale search using the HTC (via learn.chtc.wisc.edu) for an undiscovered, gravitationally lensed, high-redshift Lyman-break galaxy.
 This project requires running about 2500 jobs of a few minutes to an hour each.

 ## Code
 Contains code for High Throughput Computing.